binarycraft007/wslg/README.md

 **Important Notes:**

-* This program requires access to the `std` library, which might not be available in all Rust environments.
 * Ensure you have appropriate permissions to manage symlinks in the specified locations.
 * The provided symlink configuration (`symlinkMap`) might need adjustments depending on your specific WSL setup.